Tutorial

 url: [host: System.get_env("RENDER_EXTERNAL_HOSTNAME") || "localhost", port: 80],

-RENDER_EXTERNAL_HOSTNAME is the temporary url used for testing.
+RENDER_EXTERNAL_HOSTNAME is the temporary URL used for testing.
 When you are ready to point your domain to Render, update this with your domain name.
 But for now, this will do.

-Does work Application.get_env(:tutorial, :env) ```
+# Does work

 # config/config.exs

-config :tutorial, :env, Mix.env()
+config :my_app, :env, Mix.env()

-# lib/tutorial_web/router.ex
+# lib/my_app_web/router.ex

-Application.get_env(:tutorial, :env) == :dev
+Application.get_env(:my_app, :env) == :dev

 Step 2 - Create a Render app